Ford Taunus P5

-The Ford Taunus 17 M is a middle-weight family saloon/sedan that was produced by Ford Germany between 1964 and 1967.
-The entire range was first presented in September 1964 and volume production of the two and four door saloons/sedans began in November 1964.
-The "Turnier" (estate/station wagon) version followed in January 1965 with coupé bodied cars coming along some time later.
+The Ford Taunus 17 M is a middle-weight family saloon that was produced by Ford Germany between 1964 and 1967.
+The entire range was first presented in September 1964 and volume production of the two and four door saloons began in November 1964.
+The "Turnier" estate version followed in January 1965 with coupé bodied cars coming along some time later.

 The Taunus 17M name had been applied to the car's predecessor and it would apply also to subsequent Ford models which is why the 17M introduced in 1964 is usually identified, in retrospect, as the Ford Taunus P5.
 It was the fifth newly designed German Ford to be launched after the war and for this reason it was from inception known within the company as Ford Project 5 (P5) or the Ford Taunus P5.